 As young riders progress and are able to ride for longer or tackle rougher trails, a suspension fork can certainly come in handy to help smooth out the ride.
 If your child’s arms or shoulders are getting tired during longer rides, it’s likely time to move up to a suspension fork.
 Sore hands (even when wearing gloves) is another indicator that it’s time.

-The woom OFF Air is available with 60 to 90 mm of travel depending on the size of the bike.
+The woom OFF AIR is available with 60 to 90 mm of travel depending on the size of the bike.
 Our 12-year-old rider started his mountain bike journey on the woom OFF 6 and advanced fairly quickly in skills and confidence.
-As a result, we upgraded the woom OFF 6 to an air fork after about 6 months as he began attempting chunkier trails, and more aggressive terrain.
+As a result, we upgraded the woom OFF 6 to an air fork after about 6 months as he began attempting chunkier trails and more aggressive terrain.

 woom OFF Performance

 For our beginner and intermediate mountain bikers, the OFF was the perfect bike for them – not too much (no suspension to save on weight), but not too little (plenty of gears and powerful hydraulic disc brakes).
-The woom OFF truly was exceptional for every situation our riders found themselves in – from the uphill and the downhill of Park City, to those flat flowy trails in Bentonville.
+The woom OFF truly was exceptional for every situation our riders found themselves in – from the uphill and the downhill of Park City, to those flatter flowy trails in Bentonville.

-Climbing with the woom OFF is easy due to a comfortable seat tube angle which puts the rider over the bottom bracket.
-But of course, it’s also super easy to climb thanks to how light these OFF bikes are.
-With plenty of range in the gears to climb most green and blue rated trails out there, the light weight gives the OFF a huge advantage over a lot of bikes out there.
-Kids can easily make their way up significant climbs and effortlessly move around or up and over obstacles.
+With plenty of range in the gears to climb most green and blue rated trails, the light weight gives the OFF a huge advantage over a lot of bikes out there.
+Kids can more easily make their way up significant climbs and move around or up and over obstacles with less effort.

-While certainly not a downhill bike, the woom OFF still performed well on the descents that followed the climbs.
 The bike had plenty of traction from the Rocket Ron tires.
 And through most terrain, the bike was fast and easy to throw around.
-Getting through corners was noticeably easy and the bike stayed stable at faster speeds at least when smooth.
+Getting through corners was noticeably easy and the bike stayed stable at faster speeds – at least when smooth.

 One thing that woom didn’t have a measurement for were the chainstays.
 We’re assuming they are pretty stubby by the ease of getting the front wheel off the ground.
 Our more experienced 11-year-old tester was easily able to get the front tire off the ground to get up and over obstacles.
 He had a blast riding wheelies around the neighborhood too.